keithalewis/math/sum.md

 $$
 _where $|$ indicates restriction of measure_.

+The proof relies on the following two lemmas.

 __Lemma__. _Using the above definitions_
 $$
 \tag{2}	V_t D_t = (V_u D_u + \sum_{t < s \le u} A_s D_s)|_{\AA_t}, t\le u.
 $$

-This is the universal key to valuing, hedging, and managing the risk of _any_ derivative instrument.
+This is the skeleton key to valuing, hedging, and managing the risk of _any_ derivative instrument.

 **Trading strategies create synthetic instruments where price, $X$, corresponds